-2 In reporting FY2001 appropriations, the House Committee has separately funded about \$130 million in funding for the National Institutes of Environmental Health Sciences and the Agency for Toxic Substances and Disease Registry, both in the Department of Health and Human Services.
+2 In FY2001 appropriations, the conferees provided about \$130 million in funding for the National Institutes of Environmental Health Sciences and the Agency for Toxic Substances and Disease Registry, both in the Department of Health and Human Services.
 For comparability, CRS has adjusted FY2000 and FY2001 figures to exclude funding for these two agencies from EPA's.